 - 1k Enrolled Learners

 - Live Class

 With the increasing demand for Big Data, and Apache Hadoop is at the heart of the revolution, it has changed the way we organize and compute the data.
 The need for organizations to align Hadoop with their business needs has fueled the emergence of the commercial distributions.
 Commercial Hadoop Distributions are usually packaged with features, designed to streamline the deployment of Hadoop.
 Cloudera Hadoop Distribution provides a scalable, flexible, integrated platform that makes it easy to manage rapidly increasing volumes and varieties of data in your enterprise.

 In this blog on Cloudera Hadoop Distribution, we will be covering the following topics:

 Hadoop is an Apache open-source framework that store and process Big Data in a distributed environment across the cluster using simple programming models.
 Hadoop provides parallel computation on top of distributed storage.
-To learn more about Hadoop in detail from Certified Experts you can refer to this Hadoop tutorial blog.
+To learn more about Hadoop in detail from Certified Experts you can refer to this Big Data Course and Hadoop tutorial blog.

 Since Apache Hadoop is open source, many companies have developed distributions that go beyond the original open source code.
 This is very akin to Linux distributions such as RedHat, Fedora, and Ubuntu.
 Each of the Linux distributions supports its own functionalities and features like user-friendly GUI in Ubuntu.
 Similarly, Red Hat is popular within enterprises because it offers support and also provides ideology to make changes to any part of the system at will.
 Red Hat relieves you from software compatibility problems.
 This is usually a big issue for users who are transitioning from Windows.